ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 .. code:: ipython3

-    # Plot the ROC curve of the classifier prediction for one of the crossfolds.
+    # Plot the ROC curve of the classifier prediction for one of the cross-folds.
     # sint.plot_roc_results(niche_pred_output,saveas=saveas,transparent_mode=transparent_mode)

-Plot the average confusion matrix of the classifier from cross-folds
+Plot the average confusion matrix of the classifier from cross-folds:

 .. code:: ipython3